LIVE ON TESTNET - CHAINID 42069

 Session Keys

-Use cheap session signatures for daily TX; reserve PQC for high-value ops.
+Cheap session signatures for everyday transactions, full PQC for high-value transfers.

 ERC-4337 Smart Accounts